ton-society/grants-and-bounties/proposals/init-the-ton-footsteps-workflow.md

 * The list of the TON Footsteps
 * Template of a proposal
 * Instruction: How to propose an idea
-* Instruction: How to discuss and vote for an idea
 * Instruction: How to do an item from the TON Footsteps list